 Valentine’s Day is around the corner.
 If you have an entrepreneur in your life, forget sexy lingerie, chocolates, flowers, and diamond necklaces.
 Nothing says, “I love you,” like a gift that says, “I support your crazy business venture despite sleepless nights, too much takeout, and not enough coffee left over in the morning.”

 Even if you’re your own Valentine, this is a perfect opportunity to reward yourself for all that hard work (with a gift that will help you do more hard work).

-We’ve handpicked 10 go-to Valentine’s Day gifts for aspiring business owners and established entrepreneurs who want to take their business to the next level.
+We’ve handpicked 10 go-to gifts for entrepreneurs and aspiring business owners who want to take their business to the next level.

 It’s tough for entrepreneurs to stay self-motivated — even when they’re really passionate about their work.